DutchSparklez/pokedex/README.md

 # Pokédex

-*By DutchSparklez, made for the "We are in IT together"-conference.*
+*By Jimmaphy, made for the "We are in IT together"-conference.*

 This Pokédex is the subject of my presentation during the conference.
 The goal of the presentation is to inspire my peers by introducing them to a 'complete' software development project.
 During the presentation, I go into details on how a project like this is set up and made.
 This file is an addition to the presentation, containing an overview of the project and a short manual on how to use the code.
 I hope you're as exited as I am!
 The code is also completely documented within the project using comments and relevant docstrings.